We heard that coffee causes headaches, but does coffee relieve you from a headache?

 The first theory

-This theory starts with the question of why headaches happen in the first place.
-Why is coffee or rather the caffeine in the coffee is effective to relieve the pain?
+This theory starts with why headaches happen in the first place.
+Why is coffee, or caffeine in the coffee, effective in relieving pain?
 The release of adenosine results in headaches occurring.
 This chemical can inflame the blood vessels resulting in the throbbing sensation and pain.

 Caffeine in pain relievers

-Multiple studies showed how caffeine helps your body absorbs pain killers.
-Many of these drugs contain caffeine with other active ingredients.
+Multiple studies showed how caffeine helps your body absorb painkillers.
+In addition, many of these drugs contain caffeine with other active ingredients.
 Maybe that’s why you may feel awake instead of being drowsy.

 Some of the popular over-the-counter pain relievers containing caffeine are: